 The process for applying to Cambridge is much the same as that for other universities.
 At Cambridge the process starts earlier to allow time for all of the application information to be gathered and considered, and applicants are asked to indicate a college preference or submit an ‘open’ application on their UCAS form.

 Please see our step-by-step guide to the application process below.

-The application process is outlined on the University’s website – click here to find out more
+The application process is also outlined on the University’s website – click here to find out more.

 Personal statements allow students to tell us about their subject interest, and the process of writing a personal statement can often help a student better understand their academic interests and intellectual motivations.
 Admissions decisions at Cambridge are based solely on academic criteria (ability and potential).
 Personal statements are sometimes used as a basis for discussion at interview.
 In a personal statement we are looking for applicants to:

 - explain your reasons for wanting to study the subject

 - demonstrate your enthusiasm for and commitment to your chosen course